 Get a decision.
 Lenders that offer EI loans usually give an instant decision.

 Get verified.
-If you wish to proceed, your lender may ask for documents to verify your income and identity, such as bank statements and government-issued ID.
+If you wish to proceed, your lender may ask for documents to verify your income and identity, such as bank statements and a government-issued ID.

 Review and sign your contract.
 Become familiar with your repayment schedule, the total cost of your loan and any extra charges you may encounter.